ark-lang/ark/README.md

 * Clean

 ## Why?
-I created Jayfor as I love writing C, and I love the simplicity of C, yet I wanted to evolve C into something more modern, and easier to use.
+We created Jayfor because we love writing C, and love the simplicity of C; we also wanted to evolve C into something more modern, and easier to use.

 ## Status